 For research questions or donation information, please call 410-293-2108 or email firstname.lastname@example.org or email@example.com

 The Director is the head of the museum and manages its administrative and financial business.
-He establishes policy, promotes community relations, and gives general guidance to the staff.
+The Director establishes policy, promotes community relations, and gives general guidance to the staff.

 The Managing Director is responsible for the day to day operations of the museum and staff, to include personnel, supply, fiscal, facilities and safety issues.
 The Managing Director is also a Supervisory Museum Curator.

 The Administrative Officer serves as the executive assistant to the Director, scheduling all Museum events and as well overseeing the front desk volunteers.

 The curators are responsible for the objects in the collection including the artifacts, paintings, and prints.
 They are authorities on the history of the Naval Academy and its graduates and exhibit specialists, making sure the Museum's exhibits run smoothly.
 The Curators also oversee the curatorial volunteers.

 Ship Model Curator

 The Curator of Ship Models is responsible for the conservation and care of over 5,000 ship models in the museum's collection.
-He constructs models for display to help interpret new exhibits.
-The Curator also oversees the volunteer model shipwrights.
+The Model Curator constructs models for display to help interpret new exhibits and also oversees the volunteer model shipwrights.

 The Education Specialist promotes the use of the Museum as an academic resource for midshipmen, members of the faculty, visiting scholars, and the public at large.